sushinpv/react-secure-storage/README.md

 ## Whats new ?

+Added proper type definition for the entire package

 Releasing the first version of react secure local storage, which supports `setItem`, `getItem`, `removeItem` and `clear` functions